Quick Bio:

 Our training philosophy at Alaska Dog Works is not a procedure but a lifestyle.

-I have learned in the twenty three years of literally living with a pack of dogs and on the sled dog trail that it has offered me a unique perspective.
-There I was forced to examine my attitude about everything including my dogs.
+I have learned that the twenty-three years of living with a pack of dogs and on the sled dog trail have offered me a unique perspective.
+There, I was forced to examine my attitude about everything, including my dogs.
 I was constantly challenged to become more open to the language dogs use to communicate with us.
-This experience confirms our deepest intuitions about the relationship of human beings not only with their dog but every aspect of their lives.
+This experience confirms our deepest intuitions about the relationship of human beings, not only with their dog but with every aspect of their lives.

-I hope to foster my clients with a diverse and varied understanding of the environment for which they live.
-I hope to foster a more realistic understanding of their dogs and an increased awareness of the benefits of their companionship.
+I aim to support my clients by providing a comprehensive understanding of the environment in which they live.
+I hope to foster a more realistic sense of their dogs and increase awareness of the benefits of their companionship.

-Drawing on my experience as a kennel owner of many Siberian and Alaskan Huskies I will teach my clients how dog training goes far beyond the elementary instruction of basic obedience; as it must encompass a whole new attitude and lifestyle with their dog.
+Drawing on my experience as a kennel owner of many Siberian and Alaskan Huskies, I will teach my clients that dog training extends far beyond basic obedience, encompassing a whole new attitude and lifestyle with their dog.
 It must touch on the levels of a dog’s own life that are often ignored.

 I will bring my client into the world of a dog musher, canine behaviorist, and father of three by using my experience as a lens through which they may broaden their understanding of their dog.
 The stage will then be set for a balanced, lasting relationship between them and their best friend.

-I went back into his kennel and got a dog and took it to the training room and showed the owner how I could work the dog through an obedience routine.
+I went back into his kennel, got a dog, took it to the training room, and showed the owner how I could work the dog through an obedience routine.
 He hired me the next day and shortly thereafter offered me the training school to lease.
 In January 2007, we opened Denver Dog Works.
-In August 2010 we moved to Alaska to chase a crazy Iditarod dream and opened Alaska Dog Works.
+In August 2010, we moved to Alaska to chase a crazy Iditarod dream and opened Alaska Dog Works.
 We have been here ever since.

 How did you get started?

-As I stated before, I have been training dogs since the 90’s in competition obedience and conformation with Siberian Huskies, thought by some to be the toughest breed to train, but my work with canines really started to take off when I moved to Minnesota.
-I literally lived with a pack of 35 sled dogs 24-hours a day.
-We ran teams all night on the snowmobile trails in the Superior National Forest and then I would come back and take care of the dogs and interact with them and study their behavior.
-While there is much to be said about pack based training theory today, I learned so much about those dogs that I became an expert in canine body language and communication.
+As I mentioned earlier, I have been training dogs since the 90s in competition obedience and conformation with Siberian Huskies, often considered by some to be the toughest breed to train.
+However, my work with canines took off after I moved to Minnesota.
+I lived with a pack of 35 sled dogs 24 hours a day.
+We ran teams all night on the snowmobile trails in the Superior National Forest, and then I would come back and take care of the dogs, interact with them, and study their behavior.
+While there is much to be said about pack-based training theory today, I learned so much about those dogs that I became an expert in canine body language and communication.

-In 1997, I was given the opportunity to attend a wolf migration study in Alaska and we conducted research by dog sled and helicopter.
-That was when they still used radio collars on the wolves and antenna, unlike today where they track them via GPS.
+In 1997, I was allowed to attend a wolf migration study in Alaska, and we conducted research by dog sled and helicopter.
+That was when they still used radio collars on the wolves and antennae, unlike today, where they track them via GPS.
 I worked on that study for 17 months before returning home to run my sled dog teams for sport.
-I learned so much about the two species and how to compare and contrast the two.
-Shortly after my return, I was thirty for knowledge and began to read every book I could get my hands on and took several courses in canine training and behavior.
-I started to attend seminars and lectures and took exams to become a certified canine trainer.
+I learned so much about the two species and how to compare and contrast them.
+Shortly after my return, I was thirty years old, and I began to read every book I could get my hands on.
+I took several courses in canine training and behavior.
+I attended seminars, lectures, and took exams to become a certified canine trainer.

-Are you involved in and dog sports or activities?
+Are you involved in any dog sports or activities?

 I am heavily involved in canine sports.
-I have several clients that I am working with right now in conformation classes and competition obedience.
-I am a professional musher and in training for my first Iditarod and several long distance expeditions.
+I am currently working with several clients in confirmation classes and competition obedience.
+I am a professional musher and am in training for my first Iditarod and several long-distance expeditions.
 I plan on running an Alaskan Husky team under the Team Ineka banner.

-How do you get business, and what is your relationship like with veterinarians in your community?
+How do you get business, and what is your relationship with veterinarians in your community?

-Do you belong to a trainer networking group, or otherwise consult with/refer to other trainers in your area?
+Do you belong to a trainer networking group, or do you consult with/refer to other trainers in your area?

 I belong to several trainer associations and clubs throughout North America.
-I have found that a lot of trainers in Alaska do not refer clients to each other.
+I have found that many trainers in Alaska do not refer clients to each other.
 I don’t know why.
-I speak to a lot of people though networking events and I host a weekly radio program, Dog Works Radio where we discuss everything that is related to dogs.
+I speak to a lot of people through networking events, and I host a weekly radio program, Dog Works Radio, where we discuss everything related to dogs.

 What do you believe are the three most important things to teach a dog?

-Loose leash walking, Come (recall) and manners.
+Loose leash walking, Come (recall), and manners.
 As I tell my clients all the time, a dog that does not know how to walk on a loose leash is the first candidate for a shelter.
-Why? because if the relationship between owner and dog is strained on walks (pardon the pun), the owner does not want to interact with the dog, hence that equals lack of exercise, which equals destructiveness.
-In regards to the recall command, I tell my clients, “who cares if your dog will sit and down on command in your living room, if he won’t come to you at the park, you will have a big problem.”
+Why?
+If the relationship between owner and dog is strained on walks (pardon the pun), the owner does not want to interact with the dog; hence, that equals a lack of exercise, which equals destructiveness.
+Regarding the recall command, I tell my clients, “Who cares if your dog will sit and down on command in your living room?
+If he won’t come to you at the park, you will have a big problem.”

 What types of cases do you find the most challenging and why?

-I find dispelling the myths that people have about their dogs the most challenging.
-I routinely talk about canine evolution and anthropomorphism and how proper relationships should be formed with our canine companions.
+Dispelling people’s myths about dogs is the most challenging part of my job.
+I routinely discuss canine evolution, anthropomorphism, and proper relationships with our canine companions.

 What advice would you give to other trainers about working with dogs and their owners?